Career Technical Education

 Dual Enrollment with Skyline College

-Electronics is the Capstone class for the Engineering Technology Pathway.
-Students will explore the fundamentals of Electronics including modeling circuits in software, prototyping on breadboards and soldering components on Printed Circuit Boards.
+The Engineering Electronics course is the capstone class for the Engineering Technology pathway.
+Students will explore the fundamentals of electronics, including circuit modeling in software, breadboard prototyping, and soldering components onto printed circuit boards.

 Health Science